SoftwareEngineeringToolDemos/ICSE-2013-CEL/README.md

 * :x: Vagrant script to create the Virtual machine containing the tool (not available)
 * :x: Virtual machine containing the tool (not available)

-The tool was certified unworkable because the authors didn't have the tool with them.
+Note: The tool was certified unworkable because the authors didn't have the tool with them.
 Also the App isn't available on the US App Store.

 This repository was constructed by [Priyadarshini Rajagopal](https://github.com/PriyadarshiniRajagopal) and [Kahan Prabhu](https://github.com/KahanPrabhu) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).